-The Built-up area is all lands within the Built boundary and reflects lands that are currently developed.
+The Built-up area is all lands within the limits of the developed urban area as defined on Schedule A-1 Built-boundary and reflects lands that are currently developed.

 The Designated greenfield area includes lands within the Settlement Area that are not built-up.